-Basis Young People’s project (formerly known as Isis, part of Genesis) has been supporting girls and young women in Leeds who are being sexually exploited or at medium or high risk thereof for more than 15 years
+Basis Young People’s project (formerly known as Isis, part of Genesis) has been supporting girls and young women in Leeds who are being sexually or criminally exploited or at medium or high risk thereof for more than 20 years.

 Basis Young People also run an ex – service users group called “the Lionesses” for girls that are no longer or at low risk of CSE who meet regularly – facilitated by Basis Young People.

 Below are some Frequently Asked Questions that we hope will help practitioners understand more about our Leeds service – please get in touch if you have any questions!

 - How do I make a referral?

 You need to get the young person’s permission for the referral to be made.

 Our referral form is simple and can be found below.
 Once you have filled it in with as much information as possible, send it to email@example.com (or get in touch for secure email contact details).

 You should read the Child Exploitation Practice Guidance before completion of the referral form, or you can ring us on 0113 243 0036 to discuss.
 If you are a social worker and you have already completed a Child Exploitation Risk Identification Tool, you can send this to firstname.lastname@example.org instead of completing our referral form.

 For a referral into our Hull service please email above referral form to email@example.com